Overjet or Overbite? Find Out What’s Causing Your Discomfort and How to Fix It

 On the other hand, overjet – often called “buck teeth” – is when your top teeth stick out horizontally beyond your bottom teeth.
 This can make it hard to fully close your lips, chew comfortably, or even speak clearly.

-Difference between overjet and overbite
+difference between overjet and overbite

 Whether it’s difficulty biting, discomfort while chewing, or worries about how your teeth look, overbite and overjet can significantly impact your daily life.